e4drcf/ewizardjs-docs/docs/documentation/navigator.md

 ## Navigator Settings

-To set up the Navigator module use presentation [settings.json]() file, that stores navigation gesture settings.
+To set up the Navigator module use presentation [settings.json](documentation/Settings/) file, that stores navigation gesture settings.

 ### Cross chapter swipe

 By default the transition between the chapters by navigation gestures is disabled.
 To enable it set `crossChapterSwipe` as `true`.

-`settings.json` file:
+`settings.json`:
 ```js
 "crossChapterSwipe": true
 ```